Nalzmami/Hayyan/README.md

 # Hayyan
-Hayyan: AI innovative solution for students around the world and specifically, Arabic speaking students
+Hayyan: AI innovative solution for students around the world, specifically, Arabic-speaking students.
+Note: We are using Google Colab since we need computational power to run our text-to-speech model